Aloshi/EmulationStation/README.md

 --ignore-gamelist	- do not parse any gamelist.xml files.
 --draw-framerate	- draw the framerate.
 --no-exit		- do not display 'exit' in the ES menu.
---debug			- print additional output to the console, primarily about input.
---windowed	- run ES in a window, works best in conjunction with --resolution [w] [h].
+--debug			- show the console window on Windows, do slightly more logging --windowed	- run ES in a window, works best in conjunction with --resolution [w] [h].
 --vsync [1/on or 0/off]	- turn vsync on or off (default is on).
 --scrape	- run the interactive command-line metadata scraper.